skip to main content

 20 feet (hallway)347131103

-The fastest link rate we saw with the OnePlus 11 5G was 619Mbps, but the rate jumped around so much that we were lucky to get 476Mbps in real-world speeds at close range.
+The fastest link rate I saw with the OnePlus 11 5G was 619Mbps, but the rate jumped around so much that I was lucky to get 476Mbps in real-world speeds at close range.
 Still, that’s a far cry from the slower speeds seen with the iPhone 12 Pro Max and Pixel 6, which don’t even support 40 MHz channel widths.

 Author -